sadighian/crypto-rl/gym_trading/envs/README.md

 ### 2.2 price_jump.py
 - This environment is designed for MARKET orders only with the objective being able to identify a "price jump"
-- Rewards in this environment are realized PnL in FIFO order
+- Rewards in this environment are realized PnL in FIFO order (i.e., current midpoint)
-- Each time the Agent creates a new market order, the "stop loss" and "take profit" levels are a predefined distance from the position entry price
-(i.e., current midpoint)
 - The `../agent/dqn.py` Agent implements this class